What you should do in preparation for your post

 What if you are incurring additional travel expenses during your F2 post?

-You can claim travel expenses from your employing Trust whilst working in your GP post.
-This covers the cost of travel from base (your trust) to the GP practice and back again.
-You can only claim if the cost of travel is higher than your normal commute from home to base.
-Expense claim forms can be obtained from the Foundation Team office.
+Under certain circumstances you can claim travel expenses from your employing Trust whilst working in your GP post.
+This may cover the cost of travel from home to the GP practice and back again (or part thereof).
+More details and expense claim forms can be obtained from the Foundation Team office.

 If you will be using your car to travel to and from the practice each day and attend any home visits, you will need to arrange business cover on your car insurance.
 You may be asked to provide evidence of this when you submit your first travel claim.